rickosborne/skyline/story/iaso/132-second-dinner.md

 > Enjoy a nice dinner together for once.
 > I'll be right down the hill."
 >
-> Accompanying Jineko down to her stall by the main gate, her gait does not betray any change in her condition.
+> Accompanying Jineko down to her stall in the forum, her gait does not betray any change in her condition.
 > She explains as she sits, only then relaxing and kicking her feet in slow circles.
 >
 > "It's taking some getting used to, but I've almost got it.
-> I'd like your help tonight — getting there, looking around, and getting back in."
+> I'd like your help tonight — getting there, looking around, and getting back."

 If you ask her what she expects to get from the trip:

 > "You're not the first to go in there, you know.
 > Others have, too, but none have come back with sensor pads.
-> You all found something new.
+> You found something new.
 > I want to see what else is there."

 If you ask her why she wants to go, herself, or if she's up for it: